apache787/nodetwitter/README.md

 ## Running the tests

-Running tests from the main git folder
+Running tests from the git directory

 ```